jersonmartinez/InfraQuiz/quizzes/networking/en/questions1.md

 A) 📝 7-layer model for network communication

-B) 🔄 Internet protocol
+B) 🔄 Operating system interface

-C) 📦 Type of cable
+C) 📦 Network security protocol

-D) 🎯 Network operating system
+D) 🎯 Router configuration standard

 **Correct Answer**: A) 📝 7-layer model for network communication

-> 🎯 The 7 OSI layers: Physical, Data Link, Network, Transport, Session, Presentation, Application.
-Like a communications building!

-### 5. 🔄 What is TCP? 🟡

-A) 📝 Reliable transport protocol

-B) 🔄 Type of network cable

-C) 📦 Operating system

-D) 🎯 Type of router

-**Correct Answer**: A) 📝 Reliable transport protocol

-> 🤝 TCP guarantees data arrives complete and in order.
-Like certified mail that confirms delivery!

-### 6. ⚡ What is UDP? 🟡

-A) 📝 Fast but unreliable protocol

-B) 🔄 Type of secure connection

-C) 📦 File system

-D) 🎯 Email protocol

-**Correct Answer**: A) 📝 Fast but unreliable protocol

-> 🏃‍♂️ UDP is fast but may lose data.
-Perfect for live video/audio where speed > perfection.
-Like regular postal mail!

-### 7. 🌐 What is DNS? 🟢

-A) 📝 System that translates names to IP addresses

-B) 🔄 Security protocol

-C) 📦 Type of server

-D) 🎯 File system

-**Correct Answer**: A) 📝 System that translates names to IP addresses

-> 📞 DNS is like the internet's phone book.
-Converts "google.com" to "142.250.191.14".
-So you don't have to memorize numbers!

-### 8. 🛡️ What is a firewall? 🟡

-A) 📝 System that controls network traffic

-B) 🔄 Type of shielded cable

-C) 📦 Antivirus software

-D) 🎯 Backup system

-**Correct Answer**: A) 📝 System that controls network traffic

-> 🚧 A firewall is like a security guard that decides what traffic can pass and what can't.
-Protects your network from intruders!

-### 9. 🔀 What is a router? 🟢

-A) 📝 Device that directs traffic between networks

-B) 🔄 Connection cable

-C) 📦 Type of server

-D) 🎯 Network software

-**Correct Answer**: A) 📝 Device that directs traffic between networks

-> 🚦 A router is like a traffic director that decides the best path for your data to arrive.
-The GPS of the internet!

-### 10. 🔄 What is a switch? 🟡

-A) 📝 Device that connects devices on the same network

-B) 🔄 Power switch

-C) 📦 Type of cable

-D) 🎯 Network protocol

-**Correct Answer**: A) 📝 Device that connects devices on the same network

-> 🌟 A switch connects multiple devices on a local network.
-Like a power strip multiplier but for network!

-### 11. 📡 What is DHCP? 🟡

-A) 📝 Protocol that assigns IP addresses automatically

-B) 🔄 Type of wireless connection

-C) 📦 Security system

-D) 🎯 Email protocol

-**Correct Answer**: A) 📝 Protocol that assigns IP addresses automatically

-> 🎫 DHCP is like an automatic number dispenser.
-Assigns you an IP automatically when you connect.
-No more manual configuration!

-### 12. 🔐 What is HTTPS? 🟡

-A) 📝 HTTP with SSL/TLS encryption

-B) 🔄 Faster version of HTTP

-C) 📦 New Google protocol

-D) 🎯 HTTP for mobile

-**Correct Answer**: A) 📝 HTTP with SSL/TLS encryption

-> 🔒 HTTPS is HTTP with a security layer.
-Like sending a letter in a sealed envelope instead of an open postcard!

-### 13. 🏠 What is a LAN? 🟢

-A) 📝 Local Area Network

-B) 🔄 Wide Area Network

-C) 📦 Internet protocol

-D) 🎯 Type of cable

-**Correct Answer**: A) 📝 Local Area Network

-> 🏢 LAN is your home or office network.
-Connects nearby devices.
-Like an intercom system for a building!

-### 14. 🌍 What is a WAN? 🟡

-A) 📝 Wide Area Network

-B) 🔄 Wireless network

-C) 📦 Access network

-D) 🎯 Local network

-**Correct Answer**: A) 📝 Wide Area Network

-> 🌎 WAN connects distant networks.
-The internet is the largest WAN.
-Like the worldwide postal system connecting cities!

-### 15. 📏 What is a subnet mask? 🔴

-A) 📝 Defines which part of IP identifies network vs host

-B) 🔄 Type of network cable

-C) 📦 Security software

-D) 🎯 Routing protocol

-**Correct Answer**: A) 📝 Defines which part of IP identifies network vs host

-> 🎭 Subnet mask is like a filter separating the "city" (network) address from the "house number" (host).
-Ex: 255.255.255.0

-### 16. 🛣️ What is a gateway? 🔴

-A) 📝 Entry/exit point between different networks

-B) 🔄 Special type of router

-C) 📦 Connection software

-D) 🎯 Network protocol

-**Correct Answer**: A) 📝 Entry/exit point between different networks

-> 🚪 A gateway is like the main door of your network to the internet.
-The portal between your LAN and the outside world!

-### 17. ⚖️ What is a Load Balancer? 🔴

-A) 📝 Distributes traffic across multiple servers

-B) 🔄 Balances network speed

-C) 📦 Balances CPU usage

-D) 🎯 Distributes storage

-**Correct Answer**: A) 📝 Distributes traffic across multiple servers

-> 🎪 A Load Balancer is like a circus director assigning audience to different tents to avoid overcrowding.
-Distributes the workload!

-### 18. 🔄 What is NAT? 🔴

-A) 📝 Translates private IP addresses to public ones

-B) 🔄 Routing protocol

-C) 📦 Type of firewall

-D) 🎯 Name system

-**Correct Answer**: A) 📝 Translates private IP addresses to public ones

-> 🏢 NAT allows multiple devices with private IPs (192.168.x.x) to share one public IP.
-Like a building with many apartments but one postal address!

-### 19. 📊 What is VLAN? 🔴

-A) 📝 Virtual Local Area Network that segments traffic

-B) 🔄 Type of virtual cable

-C) 📦 Encryption protocol

-D) 🎯 Monitoring system

-**Correct Answer**: A) 📝 Virtual Local Area Network that segments traffic

-> 🏗️ VLANs divide a physical network into separate logical networks.
-Like having separate departments in the same building!

-### 20. 🛰️ What is CDN? 🔴

-A) 📝 Content Delivery Network to accelerate content delivery

-B) 🔄 Type of satellite connection

-C) 📦 Download protocol

-D) 🎯 Backup system

-**Correct Answer**: A) 📝 Content Delivery Network to accelerate content delivery

-> 🚀 CDN puts content copies close to users.
-Like having local stores instead of buying everything from a distant store!

-### 21. 🎯 What are networking best practices? 🔴

-A) 📝 Segmentation, redundancy, monitoring, documentation, security

-B) 🔄 Only use high-speed cables

-C) 📦 Connect everything in one network

-D) 🎯 Avoid routing protocols

-**Correct Answer**: A) 📝 Segmentation, redundancy, monitoring, documentation, security

-> 🏆 Robust networks need: segmentation (VLANs), redundancy (multiple paths), constant monitoring, clear documentation, and layered security.
-Professional networking!
+> 📖 OSI: Physical, Data Link, Network, Transport, Session, Presentation, Application.
+Like layers of an onion for networking!

+### 5. 🔧 What is DNS? 🟢

+A) 📝 Domain Name System - translates domain names to IP addresses

+B) 🔄 Dynamic Network Service

+C) 📦 Data Network Standard

+D) 🎯 Device Name System

+**Correct Answer**: A) 📝 Domain Name System - translates domain names to IP addresses

+> 🌍 DNS is like a phone book for the internet.
+You type google.com, DNS finds the IP address for you!

+### 6. 🌉 What is a subnet? 🟡

+A) 📝 Network subdivision using subnet masks

+B) 🔄 Underwater network cable

+C) 📦 Security network protocol

+D) 🎯 Network speed measurement

+**Correct Answer**: A) 📝 Network subdivision using subnet masks

+> 🏘️ Subnets divide large networks into smaller, manageable pieces.
+Like dividing a neighborhood into blocks!

+### 7. 🔄 What is DHCP? 🟡

+A) 📝 Dynamic Host Configuration Protocol - automatically assigns IP addresses

+B) 🔄 Direct Host Connection Protocol

+C) 📦 Device Hardware Control Protocol

+D) 🎯 Data Host Communication Protocol

+**Correct Answer**: A) 📝 Dynamic Host Configuration Protocol - automatically assigns IP addresses

+> 🏠 DHCP is like an automatic postal service that assigns house numbers to new residents.
+No manual configuration needed!

+### 8. 🔥 What is a firewall? 🟢

+A) 📝 Network security system that monitors and controls traffic

+B) 🔄 Fire protection system

+C) 📦 Network speed controller

+D) 🎯 Data encryption tool

+**Correct Answer**: A) 📝 Network security system that monitors and controls traffic

+> 🛡️ Firewalls are like security guards at the entrance of a building, checking who can enter and leave!

+### 9. 🌐 What is NAT? 🟡

+A) 📝 Network Address Translation - maps private IPs to public IPs

+B) 🔄 Network Access Tool

+C) 📦 Network Administration Technology

+D) 🎯 Network Automation Technology

+**Correct Answer**: A) 📝 Network Address Translation - maps private IPs to public IPs

+> 🏢 NAT allows multiple devices to share one public IP address.
+Like an apartment building with one street address but many units!

+### 10. 🔍 What is the ping command used for? 🟢

+A) 📝 Test network connectivity to a host

+B) 🔄 Measure network speed

+C) 📦 Configure network settings

+D) 🎯 Monitor network traffic

+**Correct Answer**: A) 📝 Test network connectivity to a host

+> 🏓 `ping` sends packets to check if a host is reachable and measures response time.
+Your first tool for network troubleshooting!